 …when its hidden options are guessable.
 To elaborate, let's analyze the "General" settings of macOS®.

-This element has an "Auto" option.
-Although it makes sense, it isn't intuitive.
-Therefore, a radio is better suited regardless of being more versatile in graphic terms.
+This element has an "Auto" option and although it makes sense, it isn't intuitive.
+Therefore, a radio button is better suited regardless of being more versatile in graphic terms.

 Highlight color dropdown

 Challenge: two color pickers together.

 Highlight color has named colors, and they add too much importance.
 My guess is that it isn't a radio button to avoid confusing it with more Accent colors.
 For example, named colors are appropriate for difficult to undo cases, such as the phone color.

 As an alternative solution you could draw the color pickers in different shapes.
 For instance, in UI Drafter all of them were rectangles and users confused the Card color picker with the Entry one.